microsoft/FluidFramework/docs/content/docs/testing/telemetry.md

 ### EventName

 This property contains a unique name for the event.
+The name may be namespaced, delimitted by a colon ':'.

 ### Customizing logged events